Akademi Fantasia season 7: List of songs during auditions

-Contestants were required to be between the ages of 18 to 45, and are Malaysian and Singaporean citizens who are not embedded with recording or management contracts.
+Contestants were required to be between the ages of 18 and 45, and are Malaysian and Singaporean citizens who are not embedded with recording or management contracts.

 Semi-finalists

 The top 20 finalists were announced in a special press conference held at Park Royal Hotel, Kuala Lumpur, on 3 March 2009.
 All of them participated the Orientation Week as well as the Musical Camp (MOKM) which involved guidance classes and qualification assessment such as vocal (technique), vocal (performance), dance, acting and et cetera for six consecutive days.

 Those who displayed promising performances would be enlisted to Akademi Fantasia.
 The final selection was revealed in the second episode of Tirai Akademi Fantasia which commenced on 7 & 8 March 2009.
 Below is the list of semi-finalists who did not make it to Top 14.